unoplatform/Uno.Samples/UI/ChatGPT/README.md

 public record MyRecord()
 ```

 Records **can** be, but are not necessarily, immutable.

-See next how to create immutable records
+### Why Immutability in MVUX

+Immutability is crucial in MVUX for two main reasons:

+**Predictable State Changes**

+Immutability ensures that once we set a state, it can't be changed.
+This predictability makes it easier to understand how our application behaves over time.
+In MVUX, we use immutable data structures to represent the application state.

+**Concurrency and Threading**

+Immutability makes our application more robust in handling concurrency and threading challenges.
+Immutable data structures are naturally thread-safe, reducing the risk of bugs related to multiple things happening simultaneously in our app.

 ### How to create immutable records